Collin-Dabbieri/lsst-agn-sandbox/README.md

 # lsst-agn-sandbox
-Toolbox for various LSST AGN tasks, ex using MAF to create realistically sampled AGN light curves
+Toolbox for various LSST AGN tasks, ex using MAF and EzTao to create realistically sampled AGN light curves